• FAQs

 Outside of these months it's still very possible to have a great visit, but it does depend on where you go and what you plan to do.
 For example December, January and February are great times to visit but some of the more remote and high altitude routes will not be possible at this time.

 For most of the Himalayan regions the summer season (from end of May to end of August into early September) are not so suitable for travel as it becomes very hot and in some places, also humid and when the monsoon (rainy season) arrives the roads and trekking trails become muddy and slippy and not enjoyable or safe to travel on.
-Some treks are still possible but it's not the ideal time of year to visit.
+Some treks are still possible but it's not the ideal time of year to visit as you won't have the same great views or overall conditions.
 However the summer months are the perfect time to visit Tibet and also Ladakh in India.
+Parts of Bhutan are also fine to visit if you're planning a tour and some hotels offer great seasonal discounts as long as you don't mind a bit of rain during your stay.

 So to some extent it depends on where you want to visit and what you plan to do with Spring and Autumn seasons generally best for most places.
-If you're not sure what the best options are, we are always happy to discuss options and share our recommendations and advice on when and where is best to travel.
+If you're not sure when's best for your plans, we're always happy to discuss options and share our recommendations and advice on when and where is best to travel.

 • Do I need a visa to visit Nepal?